These are the best menu items to savour across the GCC.

 Salmon & Sumac at Café Boulud Riyadh

-You’d never expect an Arabian spice such as sumac to appear in any dish in a French restaurant, but Café Boulud in Riyadh is all about surprising you.
+You’d never expect an Arabian spice like sumac to appear in a dish at a French restaurant, but Café Boulud in Riyadh is all about surprising you.
 The restaurant’s Salmon & Sumac is as strikingly tasteful as it is visually appealing.
 This perfectly pink grilled salmon fillet, with a generous sprinkle of even brighter pink sumac, is a visual treat.
 The spice adds a kick, cutting through the fish’s rich, buttery texture.
-Pine nuts and raisins are scattered on top, offering a contrast of crunch and chewiness and elevating the texture of the dish.
-With a side of quinoa, keeping things light yet satisfying, it’s a dish that feels both indulgent and healthy. — Shaheera Anwar, Staff Writer.
+Pine nuts and raisins are scattered on top, providing a contrast of crunch and chewiness that elevates the dish’s texture.
+With a side of quinoa, this dish strikes a balance between lightness and satisfaction, feeling both indulgent and healthy. — Shaheera Anwar, Staff Writer.